 - Break down barriers between the generations, enable greater social interaction and help to build intergenerational friendships

-- Support the mental health and wellbeing of the community through the therapeutic benefits of art – something that has become even more important over the last twelve months as a result of the pandemic
+- Support the mental health and wellbeing of the community through the therapeutic benefits of art – something that has become even more important over the last year as a result of the pandemic

 - Enable older people to share their experiences and community knowledge with the younger generation